Graph Foundation Models: Concepts, Opportunities and Challenges

 To the best of our knowledge, this is the first survey towards graph foundation models.
 Existing surveys of foundation models typically explore modalities such as language and vision~\cite{bommasani2021opportunities,zhou2023comprehensive}, rather than graphs.
 Additionally, there are two surveys~\cite{pan2023unifying,pan2023large} dedicated to knowledge graphs and large language models, but knowledge graphs, due to their distinct nature in construction and application, fall outside the scope of this article.
 We have also noticed a very recent article that mentions the concept of large graph models~\cite{zhang2023large}, but it emphasizes opinion statements and lacks a systematic taxonomy.
-Therefore, the contributions of this article can be summarized as follows: \begin{itemize} \item This article defines the concept of graph foundation models for the first time, and examines the core issues and characteristics of their capabilities. \item This article introduces a novel taxonomy and discusses the strengths and limitations of each approach towards graph foundation models. \item This article provides promising future directions towards graph foundation models. \end{itemize}
+Therefore, the contributions of this article can be summarized as follows:

+$\bullet$ This article defines the concept of graph foundation models for the first time, and examines the core issues and characteristics of their capabilities.

+$\bullet$ This article introduces a novel taxonomy and discusses the strengths and limitations of each approach towards graph foundation models.